Please use the drop-down menu to see course options:

 The Holistic Classroom

 This course will explore the neurological process of executive function (goal-directed behavior, planning, organization, and impulse control) and the negative impact that stress is having on student learning and achievement.
 Participants will evaluate and learn to implement activities for improving students’ working memory, emotional regulation, and resilience.
 Topics covered will include the mind-body connection, mindfulness, grit, yoga, and movement-based learning, promoting pro-social behaviors and general well-being of learners.
 Participants will gain strategies for incorporating holistic components into their classrooms and schools.

 One of the most challenging obstacles for educators is understanding and responding to our students’ varying learning styles and needs.
 This course will introduce participants to best practical and applicable instructional strategies for all classroom settings to raise student achievement and motivation.
 Participants will learn to design a cognitive context for learning, including methods of differentiation and project-based learning design.
 In addition, the course will discuss best instructional practices for classroom management, productive classroom discussions, classroom probes to inform instruction, working effectively with families, and development of higher order thinking skills.
 Participants will review current research on the brain and student learning to support all students through appropriate challenges and supports, including technology, to promote success for all students.

-Tiered Interventions for English Language Learners with Disabilities
+Tiered Interventions for Struggling Learners

 Planting the seeds of instruction for continuous growth through learning!